 Add in lime juice, sugar and salt.

-Stir all in together before removing from heat.
+Stir all in together and remove from heat.

 U're right, Nava!
 My family hates Petai.
 Can I just have the anchovies pleeeeese!
 Heehee!